unnatic312/final_1/README.md

-Webapp is analyse the data from mqtt server and represent it.
+Webapp is for collecting data from the mqtt server and represent it.

 IoT
 Django web framework---python backEnd